 Having human translators edit the product of MT offers more flexible and localised translations that are easily acceptable by target markets.
 This process is Post Editing Machine Translations (PEMT).

 Although machine translations play an important role in localising multilingual IoT, they still don’t have sufficient technological advancement that will win over humans.
 Until MT reached the capabilities of humans in localisation, PEMT will remain an effective method of IoT localisations.

 Security for multilingual IoT

 Other than the speed and accuracy of the translations, security is also one of the issues of IoT.
-It is true that these software collect, store, and use data of a person for its functions.
+It is true that software collects, stores, and uses data of a person for its functions.
 It helps in improving the accuracy, speed, and personalisation of data translation for its users.
-Some examples of this are security vaults, alarms, televisions, CCTVs, and appliances that people use in their “smart” buildings and homes.
+Some examples of this are security vaults, alarms, televisions, CCTVs, and appliances that people use in their ‘smart’ buildings and homes.

 However, there are some people who find this an invasion of privacy.
 This misconception is common among multilingual people who are not aware of the warnings and forms of consent that the device gets from them.
 So, it is only natural for developers to start finding ways to effectively communicate with their users regarding their responsibilities and get proper consent from them.

 There will come a time that every household will be using IoT for convenient living in the future.
 Thus, assuring the current and potential users about their privacy is an important part of making this software even more reliable.
 Moreover, developers should be able to regularly maintain and improve their security patches and frequent updates.
 It is essential to make these improvements readily available in other languages.

 On the other hand, users should also be reliable in making sure that their IoT devices are always safe and remain public.
 They should start reading the consents and disclaimers from software properly before deciding to let the applications do their thing.